-We would like to invite you to attend the Annual Meeting of Stockholders of Humana Inc. to be held on Thursday, April 26, 2007, at 10:00 a.m., EDT at the Company's headquarters, 500 West Main Street, 25th Floor Auditorium, Louisville, Kentucky and to be web cast via the Internet at the Investor Relations section of the Company's web site at www.humana.com.
-The attached Proxy Statement contains information about our Company and the two proposals to be voted upon by stockholders at the meeting.
+We would like to invite you to attend the Annual Meeting of Stockholders of Humana Inc. to be held on Thursday, April 24, 2008, at 10:00 a.m., EDT at the Company's headquarters, 500 West Main Street, 25th Floor Auditorium, Louisville, Kentucky and to be web cast via the Internet at the Investor Relations section of the Company's web site at www.humana.com Investor Relations section.
+This Proxy Statement contains information about our Company and the three proposals to be voted upon by stockholders at the meeting.
 Please give this information your careful attention.